Recording Your Childs Development

 Beckermet Nursery Baby Unit

 At Beckermet Nursery, the Baby Unit has a homely atmosphere with comfortable cots and lots of soft cushions.
 It is a self-contained area providing dedicated care for babies from 3 months to approximately.
-18 months old.
+18-22 months.
 They will then move to the ‘Tiddler Room’ which is another self-contained area for babies who are between 2 and 3 years of age.
 The children in the Baby Unit are cared for on a ratio of one member of staff to a maximum of two babies.
 This ensures excellent quality care in a stimulating environment.
 (OFSTED requirement Statutory Framework for EYFS ~Appendix 2 No.5 states “there must be at least one member of staff for every three children)

 The unit has its own Senior Nursery Nurse who is fully qualified with a great deal of experience in the running of a day nursery.
 She is assisted by nursery assistants who specialise in the care of babies.
 In the Baby Unit, we provide a safe, stimulating environment to encourage the use and development of the baby’s senses, giving them the freedom and space to move around and the opportunity to explore.
 The areas are brightly decorated with colourful displays; there are mirrors on the walls and mobiles hanging from the ceilings.
 The unit is resourced with age-appropriate play equipment which includes soft play toys, multi-activity centres, push-around toys, heuristic and sensory equipment.